 That was God blessing our investment.
 The $250 we saved for the desk essentially became $500.
 We received a brand-new desk without having to pay and was still able to keep the $250 in our savings account.

 In The End

-It wasn’t until we read and understood this principle from Becoming a Millionaire God’s Way where we began to see true changes in our finances.
+It wasn’t until we read and understood this principle from this book, Becoming a Millionaire God’s Way: Getting Money to You, Not from You where we began to see true changes in our finances.

 Although we were faithful tithers, we really didn’t understand or apply the principles of giving and receiving.
 Since doing so, we became bigger givers than we were then, because God had definitely multiplied our investments.

 We live on less money now, but we’re able to tithe, give, invest, pay our bills and see God’s blessings!

 That fresh revelation not only changed our personal way of dealing with Kingdom finances; it changed the way we teach kingdom financial principles to our church.